STWoodbury/TeamAwesome/README.md

   <li>What are the historical trends of the frequency, severity, and types of storms?</li>
   <li>Is there a correlation of the frequency, severity, and type of storm to average ocean temperatures?</li>
   <li>What is the human impact of these storms across time as characterized by landfall percentage and financial cost?</li>
-  <li>What predictions, if any, can be made from examining the aforementioned historical trends? </li>
 </ol>

 ## Study Staff